kwaldenphd/football-text-analysis/README.md

 # Next Steps (aka, now it's your turn!)

 By this point in the lab we've covered a number of different tools for (computational) text analysis.
 Now it's your turn to come up with a small-scale question, topic, etc. related to the period of ND football history we've been looking at (or some of the broader themes we've been talking about) that you could explore using some of the primary sources and analysis/research methods covered in this lab.

-## Part I: Identify a research question (or topic)

-Background or context for the research question or topic you're exploring
-- At least 250  words (or 3 minutes audio/video) on how the question you're asking or topic you're exploring is grounded in the texts we've been reading and conversations we've been having about ND football history and cultural significance.
-  * To put it another way, this is a "background" section.

-## Part II: Build a corpus

-Sources and research/analysis methods you'll be using
-- At least 200 words (or 2 minutes audio/video) on how the specific sources you're engaging with and research/analysis methods you're using animate or connect to the question(s) you're asking or the topic(s) you're exploring.
-  * To put it another way, this is a "methods" or "methodology" section

-## Part III: Preliminary Findings

-What you found through the exploration/analysis
-- At least 250 words (or 3 minutes audio/video) on what you found through analyzing this source material using specific research/analysis methods.
-Folks are encouraged to include visualizations/screenshots/figures/etc in this section.
-  * To put it another way, this is a "findings" section

-## Part IV: Conclusions & Next Steps

-Conclusions and next steps
-- At least 250 words (or 2-3 minutes asudio/video) on how your findings relate to the broader context or background you outlined at the start of the report.
-- Questions to address:
-  * How can the work you did in this lab inform how we think about or understand ND football's history and cultural significance?
-How does it connect to the readings and conversations we've been having in class?
-  * Where would you go next with this research?
-What questions emerged through doing this work?
-What questions were you not able to address?
-    * To put it another way, this is a hybrid "discussion" and "conclusion" section

-## Part V: Individual Reflection

-At least 200 words (or 2-3 minutes audio/video) from each member of the group, addressing the following questions:
-- Your contribution to the lab report
-- Challenges you faced in this lab and how you solved them
-- What you learned about text analysis through this lab
-- How you're thinking about text analysis (and ND football history/primary sources) differently after this lab
-- Other comments/questions/observations

-## Other Components
-- Any PDF or TXT files you created or worked with (that aren't already in the Lab 1 Google Drive)
-- Any Python scripts/Jupyter Notebooks (or RStudio/RMarkdown files) you created or used

 [Click here](https://github.com/kwaldenphd/football-text-analysis/blob/main/next-steps.md) to open this section of the lab.